 Whistleblower system covering human-rights issues

-The TOTO Group has established a desk for reporting where personnel can consult about problems on compliance, human rights, and other issues.
+The TOTO Group has established a hotline to receive reports on compliance and human rights issues.
+Anonymous reports are accepted, and the name of the person making the report is kept strictly confidential.
 We adequately confirm the facts about the issues reported, and if we recognize a problem, we will implement measures as a remedy.

 【TOTO Group (Japan)】